Wives on Strike

 Wives on Strike is a 2016 Nigerian film produced and directed by Omoni Oboli and starring Uche Jombo, Chioma Akpotha, Ufuoma McDermott and Kehinde Bankole.
 As of September 2024, the film ranks as the 46th highest grossing Nigerian film in Nigerian cinemas.

 Its sequel, Wives on Strike: The Revolution was released in 2018.

-In August 2024, Nile Entertainment announced that the third installment of the Wives on Strike franchise, titled Wives on Strike: The Uprising, would open in Nigerian cinemas on October 18th and in theaters across the UK, U.S., Ireland, and Canada during the same month.
+In August 2024, Nile Entertainment announced that the third installment of the Wives on Strike franchise, titled Wives on Strike: The Uprising, would open in Nigerian cinemas on October 18, 2024 and in theaters across the UK, U.S., Ireland, and Canada later that month.

 Synopsis

 The film is a satire about a group of market women who deny their husbands sex in a bid to stir them into standing up for a young girl, who was compelled by her father to marry a man against her will.
 The film was shot in the heat of the #ChildNotBride conversation.